oneapi-src/oneTBB/doc/main/intro/testing_approach.rst

 Testing Approach
 ================

-There are four main types of errors you can encounter in the development of libraries for parallelism:
+There are four main types of errors/hazards you can encounter in the development of libraries for parallelism:

 * Interface correspondence to specification
 * Memory errors